 - subject to the CNMV's approval.
-The approval of the CNMV will not be required if the acquisition takes place in the context of a refinancing agreement under Royal Legislative Decree 1/2020, of 5 May, approving the revised text of the Insolvency Act (Real Decreto Legislativo 1/2020, de 5 de mayo, por el que se aprueba el texto refundido de la Ley Concursal); - acquisitions or other transactions resulting from the conversion or capitalisation of credit into shares of listed companies the financial feasibility of which is subject to serious and imminent danger, even if the company is not undergoing bankruptcy proceedings, provided that such transactions are intended to ensure the company's financial recovery in the long-term; or in the event of a merger, provided that those acquiring control did not vote in favour of the merger at the relevant general shareholders' meeting of the offeree company and provided also that it can be shown that the primary purpose of the transaction is not the takeover but an industrial or corporate purpose; and when control has been obtained after a voluntary bid for all of the securities, if either the bid has been made at an equitable price or has been accepted by holders of securities representing at least 50% cent of the voting rights to which the bid was directed.
+The approval of the CNMV will not be required if the acquisition takes place in the context of a refinancing agreement under Royal Legislative Decree 1/2020, of 5 May, approving the revised text of the Insolvency Act (Real Decreto Legislativo 1/2020, de 5 de mayo, por el que se aprueba el texto refundido de la Ley Concursal); - acquisitions or other transactions resulting from the conversion or capitalisation of credit into shares of listed companies the financial feasibility of which is subject to serious and imminent danger, even if the company is not undergoing bankruptcy proceedings, provided that such transactions are intended to ensure the company's financial recovery in the long-term; or when control has been obtained after a voluntary bid for all of the securities, if either the bid has been made at an equitable price or has been accepted by holders of securities representing at least 50% cent of the voting rights to which the bid was directed.